Hans Holmér: Career

 Holmér attended a police management course between 1955 and 1956, and served as deputy district police superintendent (landsfiskal) etc in Stockholm County from 1956 to 1962.
 He received a Candidate of Law degree in Stockholm in 1962, and did his clerkship from 1963 to 1964.
 Holmér then served as public prosecutor (kammaråklagare) in Stockholm in 1965.
 He worked as director (byråchef) at the Swedish National Police Board from 1966 to 1970 when he was appointed head of the Department of Security in the National Police Board (from 1989 known as the Swedish Security Service).
 He became District Police Commissioner of Stockholm in 1976 and Chief Commissioner of Stockholm County in 1984.

 After the assassination of Palme, Hans Holmér, then the Chief Commissioner of Stockholm County police, personally took charge of the investigations (and without actually being designated as such, which would lead to later accusations of a breach in operative routines).
 Holmér assumed that the murder was of a political nature, but not related to the domestic political scene.
 No analysis was ever made of whether the deceased PM's political positions could have created motives to kill him, either from within the Swedish political scene or on the part of foreign governments or secret agencies.
-Instead Holmér proposed to look for the assassins within certain immigrant groups living in Sweden, notably the Kurds.
+Instead, Holmér proposed to look for the assassins within certain immigrant groups living in Sweden, notably the Kurds.
 A Palme task force with a special Palme office were set up.
-Holmér particularly focused on the assumption that the Kurdish liberation movement PKK might have been behind the assassination.
+Holmér particularly focused on the assumption that the Kurdish paramilitary PKK might have been behind the assassination.
 In the fall of 1986, a great number of search warrants were issued in order to follow the activities of a number of Kurds living in Sweden.
 Many people with presumed PKK connections were arrested - only to be released shortly afterwards due to lack of solid evidence.

 During press briefings up to this point, Holmér had insisted, with considerable panache, that the investigations were making steady progress and that, before too long, the crime would be solved.
-After the raid on the Kurds, things backfired.
+After the raid on the PKK, things backfired.
 Although the hunt suddenly turned into failure, Holmér demanded further investigations along the same lines.
 This rapidly created a rupture between Holmér and the prosecutors who were critical of him for not respecting the demands of the law in making searches and arrests (they were also getting support from the media, now turning against the mesmerizing police chief).
 At this point, Holmér resigned from the investigations in February 1987.
 He would continue to follow the Kurds track, though, outside of the formal police inquiry, resulting, in 1988, the sensational Ebbe Carlsson affair.